Updated: March 14, 2020

 Some of these growers do so because they want to use hybrid seeds.
 The resulting potatoes would definitely not have a long history and not be heirlooms.

 What would make one potato an heirloom and not another.
 The answer has to do with how long a plant has been around and, truth be told, how famous it is.

 Take, for example, the Purple Majesty.
-Some who sell potato seeds refer to this very purple potato as an heirloom, or at least group it with true heirlooms, but the Purple Majesty was developed in 1994 and hasn’t been around long enough to be consider an heirloom.
+Some who sell seed potatoes refer to this very purple potato as an heirloom, or at least group it with true heirlooms.
+But Purple Majesty was developed in 1994 and hasn’t been around long enough for you to consider it an heirloom.